mckn/gulp-nuget/README.md

 ```

 ##### Valid options for nuget pack
 Options that have a default value is specified by a comment except of boolean values that are by default always false.
+The new temp folder that is used is ./gulp-nuget and should be added to your .gitignore file.

 Read more about the options here:
 http://docs.nuget.org/consume/command-line-reference#pack-command